Uganda Travel Guide

-This is located in south western Uganda, a home to some of the world's last remaining population of the mountain gorillas.
+This is Located in southwestern Uganda, home to some of the world’s last remaining population of the mountain gorillas.
 Here we find one gorilla group called Nyakagezi.
-However, this gorilla group is not yet stable as it some times crosses the boarder to Rwanda and Democratic Republic of Congo.
-This is because gorillas move freely in their natural habitat and cross international boarders without visas.
-Here you not only do gorilla trekking but also golden monkey tracking, bird watching, mountain climbing and Batwa trail among others.
+However, this gorilla group is not yet stable as it some times crosses the border to Rwanda and the Democratic Republic of Congo.
+This is because gorillas move freely in their natural habitat and cross international borders without visas.
+Here you not only do gorilla trekking but also golden monkey tracking, bird watching, mountain hiking (Mt.
+Gahinga, Muhabura and Sabyinyo), and Batwa trail among others.
 Click here for more.

 Ngamba Chimpanzee Island in Uganda

 Ngamba chimpanzee sanctuary was established in 1999 and is the first and only chimpanzee sanctuary in Uganda.
 This Ngamba chimpanzee sanctuary brings the world of chimpanzees closer to humanity through education end eco-tourism in Uganda.
 The chimpanzee is considered to be the closest relative to humans and is “endangered’ under a strict application of the International Union for Conservation of Nature (IUCN) Red List Criteria.
 Click for more